ANDREA PIZZOFERRATO

 Clustering over Signed Graphs

-Consider a network where we associate to each edge a dichotomic variable, i.e. +1 or -1.
-In this way, we can build a signed adjacency matrix.
-Allowing the nodes to take +1 or -1 as well, it is interesting to determine the node configuration which maximizes the quadratic form associated to the graph.
-This can be achieved using many different techniques from Algebra, like spectral analysis, or Physics, like the Ginzburg-Landau functional.
-An important version of this problem is obtained when some values of the nodes are fixed a priori.
-This simple variation implies the breakdown of standard techniques and requires developing new optimization strategies.
+involves associating each edge with a dichotomous variable, either +1 or -1, resulting in a signed adjacency matrix.
+By allowing the nodes to also take values of +1 or -1, one can explore the node configuration that maximizes the quadratic form associated with the graph.
+This optimization can be approached using various techniques from algebra, such as spectral analysis, or physics, like the Ginzburg-Landau functional.
+A significant variant of this problem arises when some node values are predetermined.
+This modification disrupts standard techniques and necessitates the development of novel optimization strategies.
+See more details here.

 References